blackcj/Temperature/README.md

 ---------------------------
 + View the current temperature, humidity and wall AC status (on or off)
 + Reports showing historical temperature data for the past day
++ Ability to zoom and pan the report graph

 Third Party Libraries
 ---------------------------